Veolia UK - Tax Strategy

 - The UK Audit Committee will periodically review tax matters affecting the UK group, via updates provided by the UK Tax Director.
-Material tax concerns are included in the overall UK risk register, with details also provided to Veolia France.
+Material tax concerns are included in the overall UK risk register, with details also provided to Veolia Environnement SA.

 THE ATTITUDE OF THE GROUP TOWARDS TAX PLANNING (SO FAR AS AFFECTING UK TAXATION)

 Ensuring that we pay the right amount of tax at the right time is core to Veolia, and we make a significant total tax contribution to the UK Exchequer each year in respect of our UK activities.

 We will however manage our tax costs through maximising the tax efficiency of our business transactions.
 Specifically, we recognise that there is sometimes more than one tax outcome in commercially motivated transactions.
-We will not however willfully engage in tax schemes, abuse tax havens, or structure transactions in such a way that we believe is artificial and/or contrary to the clear intentions of the tax legislation concerned.
+We will not however wilfully engage in tax schemes, abuse tax havens, or structure transactions in such a way that we believe are artificial and/or contrary to the spirit and the clear intentions of the tax legislation concerned.

 Occasionally, advice may be sought from external advisors.
 This will only be the case when the UK Tax Director considers that there is not the requisite experience within the tax team to adequately address the issue, where tax law is unclear/open to interpretation, or that the issue is sufficiently large to warrant corroboration by an independent third party.
-The UK Tax Director will be solely responsible for any such appointments (although this may be delegated to others from time to time) and shall have in mind, any restrictions imposed for any such services under UK law on the use of the UK external auditor, or under EU law on the use of the joint external auditors of Veolia Environnement SA.
+The UK Tax Director will be responsible for any such appointments (although this may be delegated to others from time to time) and shall have in mind any restrictions imposed for any such services under UK law on the use of the UK external auditor, or under EU law on the use of the joint external auditors of Veolia Environnement SA.

 THE LEVEL OF RISK IN RELATION TO UK TAXATION THAT THE GROUP IS PREPARED TO ACCEPT